Search

 ASML Fellow Arie den Boef developed YieldStar metrology and is now pioneering smart algorithms in imaging.

-10-minute read - By Sander Hofman, June 29, 2020
+10-minute read - by Sander Hofman, June 29, 2020

 As far as paradigm shifts go in the land of chip manufacturing, not many researchers can put more than one to their name.
 Professor of physics and ASML Fellow in metrology Arie den Boef might be one of the few.
 Over a decade ago, he assembled the first prototype of an optical metrology concept that would become ASML's signature metrology system, YieldStar.
 Today, hundreds of YieldStars keep their advanced optics pinned on silicon wafers in fabs around the world, imaging microscopic structures that help chipmakers optimize their production processes.
 Meanwhile, Arie is quietly working on another paradigm shift: moving metrology’s imaging challenge from advanced optics to smart algorithms.